lena-raedler/WaifuChamber/exercises/ex02/task2/task2_solution.md

 # Solution

 Compiling with only "g++ -o iterations iterations.cpp" gives no compiler warnings whatsoever.
 When the resulting program is run we are stuck in an infinite loop.
 This is expected.
+The first for loop runs until our iterator is equal to the end of the traversed vector.
+However since in each iteration we add one element to the back of the vector we also shift the end of the vector.
+Therefore we will never reach the end and the program is stuck in an infinite loop.
+Two exceptions would be if the vector is either empty or has just a single element.

 Compiling with "g++ -Wall -Werror -O2 -o iterations iterations.cpp" doesn't give any compiler warnings either.
 However when the program is run a segmentation fault occurs instead of the program being stuck in an infinite loop.